zehaochen19/vanilla-lang/README.md

 ADT declarations are similar to ones in Haskell, except that they end with a dot for easy parsing.

-For legacy reasons, some types such as Nat and Bool are built-in, but they shouldn't be too annoying.

 Haskell-style comments (`--` and `{- -}`) are also supported.

 ## Usage